sap-tutorials/Tutorials/tutorials/hcpps-rest-odata/hcpps-rest-odata.md

 <code><b>&lt;HANA instance id&gt;</b></code>  | as created previously, should be `mdc`
 <code><b>&lt;HANA URL&gt;</b></code> | `http://<`<code><b>HANA instance id</b></code>`><`<code><b>HCP account name</b></code>`>.hanatrial.ondemand.com`
 >
-> If you are unclear with what is your HCP account name, you can refer to the following blog entry: [SAP HANA Cloud Platform login, user name, account id, name or display name: you are lost?
+> If you are unclear with what is your HCP account name, you can refer to the following blog entry: [SAP Cloud Platform login, user name, account id, name or display name: you are lost?
 Not anymore!](https://blogs.sap.com/2017/01/31/sap-hana-cloud-platform-trial-login-name-user-name-account-name-account-identifier-you-are-lost-not-anymore/)

 [ACCORDION-BEGIN [Step 1: ](Get the service definition)] Open ***Postman***.